JureSeselj/enter-the-void/README.md

 The repository for the code was stored on GitHub.
 This was linked to Heroku to create the site.

 ## Heroku
-The site was deployed to Heroku using the Code Institute's mock terminal for Heroku.
+The site was deployed to Heroku using the Code Institute mock terminal for Heroku.
 Here is what I did to deploy my site to Heroku:
 * Clicked on "Create new app" on Heroku account and named app and selected region as 'Europe'.
 * Added PORT : 8000 to config vars in Settings.
 * Added heroku/python and heroku/nodejs buildpacks in Settings.